 Recognizing that LPs have a lot to contribute to the success of a business is key.
 Lewis and Phelps outline the change that is already occurring as venture capitalists look for new and unique ways to compete.
 With hungry, intellectually curious LPs coming to the table with a capability set that extends beyond just capital injection and objectives that extend beyond just financial returns, Lewis and Phelps envision a state where “Limited” Partners are no longer limited.

 While the three areas outlined here indicate an evolving change in the relationship between LPs and GPs, the effort required to embrace the changes should not be underestimated.
-Colin West, an investor at Ensemble VC, and Nihar Neelakanti, an investor at Menlo Ventures, sum up the greatest challenge LPs and GPs face as they work more closely together.
+Colin West, an investor at Ensemble VC, and Nihar Neelakanti, during his tenure as an investment associate at Kauffman Fellows, summed up the greatest challenge LPs and GPs face as they work more closely together.

 At the end of the day, success for an LP means achieving consistent outperformance through a portfolio of managers that exceed expectations and rarely fail.
 And that requires a different business approach from a venture capitalist who accepts a high chance of failure for a shot at wildly asymmetric returns.